 Beckingham Everton North Leverton

 Blyth Gamston North and South Wheatley

 Clarborough and Hayton Gringley-on-the-Hill Rampton

-Cuckney Lound Ranskill
+Cuckney Mattersey Ranskill

-Dunham Mattersey Sturton-le-Steeple
+Dunham Misson Sturton-le-Steeple

-East Markham Misson Sutton Cum Lound
+East Markham Nether Langwith ith Sutton Cum Lound

-Elkesley Nether Langwith Walkeringham
+Elkesley Walkeringham

-Up to 10% of the District's housing requirement will be delivered in the Rural Service Centres through existing permissions and allocations in the Site Allocations DPD.
+Up to 10% (599 houses) of the District's housing requirement will be delivered in the Rural Service Centres through existing permissions and allocations in the Site Allocations DPD, for the plan period 2010-2028.
+Residential development proposals will be supported within the Development Boundary, in line with other material considerations and planning policy requirements.

 All housing development resulting in a net gain of one or more units will be required to contribute towards the achievement of affordable housing targets as set out in the table below.
 This will be either through on-site provision (where appropriate) or through a financial contribution to the delivery or improvement of affordable housing elsewhere within the rural areas of Bassetlaw.

-Where no alternative sites are available within Development Boundaries, proposals for affordable housing schemes (the nature of such housing to be agreed with the Council), of a scale appropriate to the size and role of the settlement, will be supported on sites outside of, but adjoining, these Boundaries where local need is proven and strong local support is demonstrated.
-The Council's preference will be for two and three bedroom Social Rented units.
+Where no alternative sites are available within Development Boundaries, proposals for affordable housing schemes, of a scale appropriate to the size and role of the settlement, will be supported on sites outside of, but adjoining, these Boundaries where local need is proven and explicit community support is demonstrated.

-Affordable Housing Target 35% 25% 15% Settlement Beckingham Dunham East Markham Everton Gringley-on-the-Hill Mattersey Misson Walkeringham Blyth Clarborough and Hayton Elkesley Gamston Lound North Leverton North and South Wheatley Ranskill Rampton Sturton le Steeple Sutton Cum Lound Cuckney Nether Langwith
+Affordable Housing Target 35% 25% 15%

+Beckingham Blyth Cuckney

+Dunham Clarborough and Nether Langwith

+East Markham Hayton

+Elkesley

+Everton Gamston

+Gringley-on-the-Hill Gamston

+D.C. attaurant North Leverton

+Settlement Mattersey North and South

+Misson Wheatley

+Walkeringham Ranskill

+Rampton

+Sturton le Steeple

+Sutton Cum Lound